 Let’s break this down by first understanding what ChatGPT is, how it works, and why its design changes the way visibility works.

-- 12 proven ChatGPT visibility tips that can impact your GEO strategy
+• 12 proven ChatGPT visibility tips that strengthen your overall Generative Engine Optimization (GEO) strategy.

 What is ChatGPT?